MomX/Momocs/README.md

 #>   rev.hclust dendextend
 #>
 #>   Momocs is now retired and will no longer be maintained.
-#>   Please see Momocs2 and more generally MomX ecosystem:
+#>   It is superseded by Momocs2 and more generally MomX ecosystem:
 #>
 #>              <   https://momx.github.io   >
 ```